frob/frob.github.com/api/v01/posts/2015-06-15-i-like-jekyll--but-is-it-necessary.md

     -
 ---

-One of the first "Content Management Systems" I ever wrote was a pearl script that took flat text files and wrapped templates around them and gave me html.
+One of the first "Content Management Systems" I ever wrote was a perl script that took flat text files and wrapped templates around them and gave me html.
 I cobbled this thing together and thought, huh, it worked.
 At the time  everything was changing and I hardly ever wrote content.
 So a script that did this wasn't extremely useful to me.
 It was more of an academic experience &ndash; especially because, at the time, I wasn't a professional web developer.

 For the past 8 or so years I have been working primarily in [Drupal](https://www.drupal.org).
 I have seen other CMS's [come and go and comeback](http://www.joomla.com).
 I have seen forks and communities fall apart due to in fighting.
 I have seen major versions of projects that where worked on for years [get shelved and ultimately abandoned](http://www.exult.sf.net).
 I have seen much of this in the 8 or so years that I have been working with Drupal.